IbukunPleasant/Credit-Loan/README.md

 # Credit Loan Business Insights Dashboard (Tableau)

-An end-to-end analytics project built to track and visualize credit loan performance across 7,900+ transactions, leveraging MS Excel for data preparation and Tableau for an interactive dashboard that shows key insights on loan amounts, overdue trends, and customer segments.
+An end-to-end analytics project built to track and visualize credit loan performance across 7,900+ transactions, leveraging MS Excel for data cleaning and Tableau for an interactive dashboard that shows key insights on loan amounts, overdue trends, and customer segments.

 This dashboard enables stakeholders to: